justeattakeaway/pie/apps/pie-docs/src/components/modal/overview/overview.md

 {% contentPageImage {
   src: "../../../assets/img/components/modal/overview/layout-position-top.png",
-  alt: "A modal that is positioned at the top of the screen.",
+  alt: "A Modal that is positioned at the top of the screen.",
   shouldShowPadding: true
 } %}